 In Boston, I was seen by a nurse practitioner, a clinical nurse, and an oncologist.
 I also had a staff member (I am not sure what their title was) that helped me with travel, hotels, and getting reimbursed from the clinical trial sponsor.
 I was in the clinical trial for about 11 months before cancer progressed again.
 I was referred to the Chicago oncologist, but it was a bit tricky as she was moving hospitals and was not able to see me.
 The oncologist in Boston set me up with my next treatment option.

 I had a few appointments with an oncologist at Northwestern before my original oncologist was settled in at the University of Chicago.
 I then started seeing her again and have been with her ever since.
 She finished her stay at the University of Chicago and went back to Northwestern memorial where I see her today.

-Considering myself lucky
+I consider myself lucky

-I have considered myself lucky because both oncologists that I have listen to my questions and fears and they refer me to outside help if needed.
+I have considered myself lucky because both oncologists that I have listened to my questions and fears and they refer me to outside help if needed.
 I do not feel that they dismiss small concerns.
 I see the oncologist every three to four months.
 My appointment these days are very quick and even though she is a lovely lady I like to keep them as short as possible.